alberttjandra18/alberttjandra18/README.md

 - 🔭 I’m currently working at Sprint Asia Technology
 - 🌱 My current focus is on Web3 Development

-I am a highly motivated and accomplished Information Technology professional with a Bachelor's degree in Information Technology, specializing in Information System Security.
-With a diverse background encompassing roles in cloud engineering, software engineering, and team leadership, I have consistently demonstrated a strong commitment to excellence, innovation, and team collaboration.

-I am deeply passionate about building and leading high-performing teams that thrive on innovation and a shared commitment to excellence.
-Throughout my career, I have cultivated an environment where individuals are empowered to take ownership of their work, fostering a sense of pride and dedication to achieving collective goals.

-I believe in the power of collaboration and effective communication to drive success.
-My mission is to create teams that not only meet project objectives but also find fulfillment in their work, creating a positive and inspiring workplace culture.

-If you share a similar passion for building exceptional teams and delivering outstanding results, I would welcome the opportunity to connect and explore potential collaborations.

-Let's connect and explore opportunities to create excellence together!

 ## 🛠️ Technologies & Tools

 ![](https://img.shields.io/badge/Backend-NodeJS-informational?style=flat&logo=nodedotjs&logoColor=white&color=4AB197)